Ptujec/LaunchBar/Linguee-Action/README.md

 This action lets you use linguee.com with LaunchBar.

 Set your preferred language combination with ⏎.
-Supported languages are German, English, French and Spanish.
+Supported languages are German, English, French, Spanish, Portuguese and Russian (No political statement.
+Slava Ukraini!).

 <img src="01.png" width="680"/>